 Here’s three examples of what we’re referring to:

 If a driveway has a natural slope away from the garage, the sub-grade should be excavated equal to the thickness that’s being installed right in front of the concrete garage floor.
-Then tack oil should applied to that exposed edge.
-When the asphalt is installed and compacted… the transition should be smooth.
+Then, tack oil should be applied to the exposed edge.
+When the asphalt is installed and compacted the transition should be smooth.
 No bumps, no water barriers… nothing.